 In May 2004, Charter Holdco entered into a binding term sheet with Digeo Interactive, LLC for the development, testing and purchase of 70,000 Digeo PowerKey DVR units.
 The term sheet provided that the parties would proceed in good faith to negotiate, prior to year-end 2004, definitive agreements for the development, testing and purchase of the DVR units and that the parties would enter into a license agreement for Digeo's proprietary software on terms substantially similar to the terms of the license agreement described above.
 In November 2004, Charter Holdco and Digeo Interactive, LLC executed the license agreement and in December 2004, the parties executed the purchase agreement, each on terms substantially similar to the binding term sheet.
 Total purchase price and license and maintenance fees during the term of the definitive agreements were expected to be approximately \$41 million.
-The definitive agreements were terminable at no penalty to Charter in certain circumstances.
-In November 2007, Charter entered into a statement of work with Digeo for the development, testing and delivery of its proprietary software over a switched digital video set-top box environment in a number of our western division systems.
+The definitive agreement, testing and delivery of its proprietary software over a switched digital video set-top box environment in a number of our western division systems.
 The maximum amount of fees during the term of the statement of work was expected to be approximately \$300,000.
 We have paid approximately \$27,000 pursuant to this statement of work.

 In May 2008, Charter Operating entered into an agreement with Digeo Interactive, LLC for the minimum purchase of high-definition DVR units for approximately \$21 million.
 This minimum purchase commitment was subject to reduction as a result of certain specified events such as the failure to deliver units timely and catastrophic failure.
 The software for these units was supplied under a software license agreement with Digeo Interactive, LLC; the cost of which was expected to be approximately \$2 million for the initial licenses and on-going maintenance fees of approximately \$0.3 million annually, subject to reduction to coincide with any reduction in the minimum purchase commitment.
-For the year ended December 31, 2009, we purchased approximately \$19 million of DVR units from Digeo Interactive, LLC under these agreements.
+For the year ended December 31, 2009, we purchased approximately \$19 million of DVR units from Digeo Interactive, LLC under t hese agreements.